AfroLatino/aws-bootcamp-cruddur/journal/week6.md

 #### Create JSON file

-Created a new folder called task-definitions in aws, then a new file called backend-flask.json with the script below:
+Created a new folder called task-definitions in aws directory, then a new file called backend-flask.json with the script below:

 ```sh
 {